charitha306/Pyramid/README.md

 # Pyramid Word

-This is a web application with a REST API, which could be used to provide a string as input and return a response indicating whether the word is a pyramid word or not.
+This is a web application with a REST API, which could be used to check whether a word is a pyramid word or not.

 Pre-requisits
 -----------------